Schoolcraft Medical Care Facility

 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percent of short-term residents that saw functional improvements, such as with activities of daily living.
-Many in the industry believe that this is a reasonable measure of a facility's rehabilitation services.
+This is the percent of short-term residents who saw functional improvements, such as with activities of daily living.
+Higher levels of independence with ADL's often correlates with superior rehabilitation.